g-male/darin-portfolio/content/capturing/product/active-labour-hoodie.md

 postyear: "2023"
 contentdesc: product
 ---
 Lay-flat e-commerce shoot and editing for Active Labor.

-Shot at the Knock Twice studio.
+Shot in the Knock Twice studio, Toronto.